Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Like all automation tools, chatbots end up saving businesses significant amounts of money.
 According to IBM, smart, AI-enabled chatbots can save companies over 30% on costs incurred while providing customer support.

 With the human workforce, organisations are limited in terms of their capabilities and scope.
 Agents can only serve up to a specific number of customers per day and be present with one customer at a time.
+Also, for businesses looking to enhance engagement can leverage an ai video generator to create dynamic, automated responses that visually explain solutions, further enriching the customer service experience.

 On the other hand, chatbots can serve multiple customers at once.